Competitors for the Crown of Scotland: Edward I steps in

-Competitors
+Claimants

 When Margaret died, there were no close relatives to whom the succession might pass in a smooth and clear manner.
 Of her nearest relatives derived through legitimate descent from prior kings, all but one were the descendants of Margaret's great-great-great-grandfather, Henry, the son of king David I of Scotland; the exception was Edward I himself, who was a descendant of Malcolm Canmore's daughter Matilda of Scotland.
 In addition to these relatives, there were noblemen descended from illegitimate daughters of more recent Scottish kings who also made claims.
 Thirteen nobles put themselves forward as candidates for the throne (with those claiming the throne through illegitimate lines in italic):